 Zero Tolerance for Workplace Violence policies promote a workplace that is free from violence, threats of violence harassment, intimidation, and other disruptive behavior.

-Subpart G: Acceptable use of computers and technology.
-Computer and information technology resources are essential tools in accomplishing the mission of Lake Superior College.
+Subpart G: Acceptable Use of Computers and Technology.
+Computer and information technology resources are essential tools in accomplishing the mission of LSC.
 As with all public resources, we are to use these resources responsibly in order to ensure their availability for the competing demands of teaching, scholarship, administration, and other mission-related uses.
 Responsible management includes not sharing passwords, not allowing access by unauthorized users, and not using the resources for unauthorized purposes.
-Some types of limited personal use are allowed in accordance with Procedure 5.22.1.
+Limited personal use of computer and technology resources is allowed in accordance with Procedure 5.22.1.

 You can see these related topics at the links below:

 Part 5: Reporting Suspected Fraud or Abuse.
-As System employees we are required to report suspected acts of fraud, abuse, or other dishonest conduct if we have a reasonable basis to believe that such an act is occurring or has occurred, in accordance with Lake Superior College Policy 1C.2 Fraudulent or Other Dishonest Acts.
-The report should be made to your supervisor or manager, unless you believe your supervisor or manager participated in or condoned the act.
-In that case, you should report the matter to the next highest level of supervision or management or directly to the college, Human Resources office, or the Office of Internal Auditing.
-You also may report such acts to the Office of the Legislative Auditor.
+MnSCU employees are required to report suspected acts of fraud, abuse, or other dishonest conduct if a reasonable basis exists to believe that such an act is occurring or has occurred, in accordance with LSC Policy 1C.2 Fraudulent or Other Dishonest Acts.
+Reports should be submitted to employee’s supervisor or manager, unless it is believed supervisor or manager participated in or condoned the act.
+In that case, the matter should be reported to the next highest level of supervision or management or directly to the Human Resources, or Office of Internal Auditing.
+Reports on such acts may also be submitted to the Office of the Legislative Auditor.

 Date Implemented: October 2008